Danialmohebbi/Befunge-interpreter/README.md

 **How to use**
 ---
-* Before proceeding, ensure you are familiar with the `instructions` applicable to `Befunge 93`, as opposed to `Befunge 98`.
+* Before proceeding, ensure you are familiar with the `instructions` applicable to [Befunge 93](https://codeberg.org/catseye/Befunge-93/src/branch/master/doc/Befunge-93.markdown), as opposed to [Befunge 98](https://esolangs.org/wiki/Funge-98).
 The nuances between the two versions can affect program behavior significantly.

 * Ensure that the content adheres to the syntax and regulations of `Befunge 93`.